 Ledisi has also served as an ambassador for the San Francisco Chapter of The Recording Academy.
 Among other duties, Ledisi has also participated in Grammys on the Hill, where members of all facets of the music industry head to Capitol Hill, to lobby and advocate for the fair and equitable treatment of their peers involved in music creation.
 In 2016, Ledisi will join the likes of Kerry Washington, Hill Harper, and John Legend when she receives The Advocacy Award presented by The United States Conference of Mayors.

-As a Turnaround Artist, Ledisi will be working with Cannon Ball Elementary School in Cannon Ball, ND.
+As a Turnaround Artist, Ledisi will be working with Sierra Preparatory Academy in Santa Ana, CA.

 “My life was changed and my passion for music and art was fueled by a program like Turnaround Arts.
 I am honored to be a part of a program that shows students what is possible through the arts, allowing them to create, explore, and dream of the lives they are destined for.
 This endeavor gives every performance real meaning as it allows me and others to pay all of our journeys forward by using our platforms to lift others as we climb.”